dart-lang/site-www/src/codelabs/async-await.md

   width="100%" >
 </iframe>

-In this example, `getUserOrder()` completes with an error indicating that the user ID is invalid.
+In this example, `fetchUserOrder()` completes with an error indicating that the user ID is invalid.

 You've learned about futures and how they complete, but how do you use the